 In short, there is no one type of authentication device or software that will ever be truly universal, and this in itself brings a measure of security.
 With a more diverse selection of solutions on the market, those who seek to compromise them will be faced with an even greater challenge.

-Tags#GemaltoNFC 4G Apple BYOD Digital Security EMV Facebook Gemalto Isis LTE M2M MasterCard Mobile NFC OTP Payments SIM SMS Twitter USA Visa authentication banking cio cloud contactless convenience digital ebanking fraud hacking identity innovation internet of things machine-to-machine mobile marketing mobile wallet mobile world congress mobile banking mobile payment mobile payments multi-factor authentication online banking password passwords security smartphone strong authentication technology two factor authentication
+Tags#GemaltoNFC 4G Apple BYOD Digital Security EMV Facebook Gemalto IOT Isis LTE M2M MasterCard Mobile NFC OTP Payments SIM SMS Twitter USA Visa authentication banking cio cloud contactless convenience data ebanking fraud hacking identity innovation internet of things machine-to-machine mobile marketing mobile world congress mobile payments mobile wallet mobile payment multi-factor authentication online banking password passwords security smartphone strong authentication technology two factor authentication

 Around the siteRecent Posts

 - IoTMaker inspiration: our top five blog picks - 20/11/14 @ 04:36

 - [Report] 77% of SMB IT pros cite employees as weakest link in Cloud security - 19/11/14 @ 08:15

 - IoT idea: Helmets update bikers in real time - 19/11/14 @ 12:15

 - Why Microsoft isn’t to blame for Home Depot’s breach: an appeal for strong authentication - 14/11/14 @ 02:16

 - What can Apple Pay teach service providers about combining security in the cloud and on the device? - 14/11/14 @ 09:43